ramyai/sinatra-app/set_up.md

-Test to see if you have your rake commands by typing: `rake` into terminal.
+sTest to see if you have your rake commands by typing: `rake` into terminal.

 ```
  $ rake